florisvanvugt/inmotionpy/readme.md

 ### Shared Memory
 Currently, the script interacts with the `shm` program to read and write shared memory.
 It would be much nicer to have a native Python way of reading and writing to shared memory.

+There are various Python modules that can read shared memory natively.
+Here is a feature matrix: http://semanchuk.com/philip/PythonIpc/

+From this, it seems `sysv_ipc` is the best way to go forward.

+### TODO

+* Logging